 We further estimate the radio emission from stellar populations in galaxies based on the relation between SFR and radio luminosity derived by \cite{2003ApJ...586..794B}.
 This relation fits SFR as a function of radio luminosity, rather than vice versa, which is what we need. \citet{2009MNRAS.397.1101G}, however, show that the relation provides a good fit to radio luminosity as a function of SFR.
 We therefore simply invert the equation to obtain radio luminosity as a function of SFR.

-We model the emission from MBHs by considering the total mass of the binary and the accretion rate recorded in the simulation averaged over 1~Myr around the time where the MBHs merge.
-This to account that the MBHs can be observed at any point during the time spent in band, and this time is generally of the order of a Myr (see \autoref{Fig:Dt_evol}).
+We model the emission from MBHs by considering the total mass of the binary and the accretion rate recorded in the simulation averaged over 1~Myr around the time when the MBHs merge.
+This is to account for that the MBHs can be observed at any point during the time spent in band, and this time is generally of the order of a Myr (see Fig. \ref{Fig:Dt_evol}).

-We model the AGN emission from X-ray to Infrared using the average spectral energy distribution for AGN developed in \citet{2020MNRAS.495.3252S}.
+We model the AGN emission from X-ray to infrared (IR) using the average spectral energy distribution for AGN developed in \citet{2020MNRAS.495.3252S}.
 We add a correction for dust by estimating the hydrogen column density within a sphere of radius $4\,\rm kpc$, assuming a dust-to-gas mass ratio of $10^{-2}$ and a Milky Way-like extinction curve.
-For simplicity we fit the hydrogen column density for the MBH population as:
+For simplicity we fit the hydrogen column density for the MBH population as

 and then apply this scaling to the binaries.

 The AGN radio luminosity is calculated via the fundamental plane of black hole accretion, an empirical correlation between the MBH mass, the radio and X-ray power-law continuum luminosities \citep[][note that this is the core radio luminosity and not the total luminosity including extended jets]{2019ApJ...871...80G}: